Belize Sailing School and Saga Humane Society

 Saga Humane Society was founded in 1999 to monitor and control the cat and dog populations on Ambergris Caye.
 Through assisted cost spay/neuter, adoption, and the humane education program, Saga improves the general health and well being of domestic and wild animals on Ambergris Caye.

 Saga Humane Society is the only non-profit, non-governmental organization, on Ambergris Caye established to prevent animal cruelty and replace it with kindness to all animals.
-Saga, a full service hospital, and in house pharmacy, provides medical care and shelter to animals in need and subsidizes veterinary care for low-income families.
+Saga, a full service hospital, and house pharmacy, provides medical care and shelter to animals in need and subsidizes veterinary care for low-income families.
 Saga operates the island’s only non-profit veterinary clinic, conducting ongoing spay/neuter and vaccination campaigns, animal adoption and public education programs.

 Future plans include the construction of a permanent animal clinic/education center in Ambergris Caye, Belize, furthering the Saga mission of attaining a long-term solution to end animal abuse, neglect and overpopulation.